Universal design: Is your website accessible enough?

 Universal design is required by law.
 It applies to both private and public companies.
 The law is enforced by the Norwegian Agency for Universal Design of ICT (UUTIL), which in extreme cases can impose daily fines.
 They have done this for both NAV and SAS.
 Here you can read more about the legislation, the uutilsynet and what universal design is all about.

-This is a rapidly developing field, and it is easy to fall behind.
-At AG&, we are constantly working to stay ahead of the curve for our customers.
-Did you know, for example, that new universal design rules have been introduced that all public sector organizationsmustcomply with and all private sector organizationsshouldcomply with from February 1, 2023?
-We are currently working on updating our own websites to make them as accessible as possible.
+This is a rapidly evolving field, and it’s easy to fall behind.
+At AG, we’re constantly working to stay ahead of the curve for our clients.
+Did you know, for example, that new universal design regulations have been introduced that all public entitiesmustfollow and all private entitiesshouldfollow starting February 1, 2023?
+We are currently working on updating our own website to make it as accessible as possible.